chaiturocks1999/FlexibleRewardSystem/README.md

 # Hardware and Software Requirements
 * Processor – Intel Core 2 duo/i3/i5/i7 - 64 bit processors are recommended.
 The project has been developed in intel i7-64 bit.
 * Operating System – Windows 10: 64-bit , For the purpose of this project we have used Windows 10.
-* Programming Languages :
 * For the backend operations PHP 7 has been used along with MySQL connectivity via XAMPP.
 * For the frontend Bootstrap 4 has been used
 * For databases, I had used MySQL.